madnificent/docker-ember/README.md

     echo "$( whoami ):$(id -u):65536" |  sudo tee -a /etc/subuid
     echo "$( whoami ):$(id -g):65536" |  sudo tee -a /etc/subgid
     ```

+> [!NOTE]
+> Using the above user maps mean that the user `0` (root) inside the container are mapped to your user id on the host, *the id for every user above that is mapped to your-id + their-id*.
+This means that any containers which run non-root processes could appear to be running as real users on your system.
+This is unlikely to cause problems unless you have an unusual user configuration.

 2. **Adjust ExecStart of docker daemon to include `--userns-remap=ns1`.**
     For systemd you can use the following command: